-Through the dedicated efforts of our founding members we have converted a 12.5 acre farmer's field to a landscaped recreational area that consists of four professionally maintained soccer fields, dressing rooms, outdoor seating for eight hundred people, ample parking, a Clubhouse, Sports lounge and an Indoor Soccer Field.
-Our objective is to provide our facilities for the enjoyment and recreation of the citizens of Edmonton and for visitors worldwide.
+Through the dedicated efforts of our founding members, we have converted a 12.5 acre farmer's field to a landscaped recreational area that provide three professionally maintained outdoor soccer fields, dressing rooms, outdoor seating for eight hundred people, ample parking, a clubhouse, sports lounge and an indoor soccer centre with 7v7 and 9v9 pitches.
+Our objective is to provide facilities for the enjoyment and recreation of the citizens of Edmonton and for visitors worldwide.

-Since its beginnings in 1951, the Victoria Soccer Club has grown to become, as recognized by many, the finest soccer facility in Alberta.
+Since its beginnings in 1951, the Viktoria Soccer Club has grown to become, as recognized by many, the finest soccer facility in Alberta.

-Despite obstacles along the way, the Victoria Soccer club team managed to face their first opponents at Clarke Stadium in 1952.
+Despite obstacles along the way, the Viktoria Soccer Club team managed to face their first opponents at Clarke Stadium in 1952.
 The following three years were triumphant.
 The team won the Alberta Championship and the City Championship.
-Three Dragroon Cups were won consecutively during that same period.
+Three Dragoon Cups were won consecutively during that same period.

-The Canadian Championships, Provincial Championships and the Canadian Youth Championships have all been played at this field in the Victoria Soccer Club
+The Canadian Championships, Provincial Championships and the Canadian Youth Championships have all been played at our fields at the Viktoria Soccer Club

 FINDING LAND AND BUILDING THE CLUB